top of page

 • Enhance more opportunities for women and youth in the forest through training and education

-Committee Members of the Ngong Road Forest Association
+Executive Committee Members of the Ngong Road Forest Association

-Chairman - Simon Woods
+1. Chairman - Simon Kage

-Vice Chairman - Simon Ng’ang’a
+4. Secretary - Simon Ng’ang’a

 ngong-road-forest-association-briquette-